 In professional environments, goal setting goes beyond our personal space and individual desires.
 It becomes a collaborative process that takes careful planning and thought, not only on the part of the staff but also the manager and the entire organization.

-How does the business make sure that on a Monday, each team member will accomplish all the right things by the end of the day?
+How does the business make sure that each team member will accomplish all the right things on a Monday?
 How does a manager make sure that individual performances are sustained all week long?
 How do administrators help business units retain their focus and maintain meaningful progress throughout a project period; so, that the entire organization will have spent energy and resources on the most important things by the end of the project?
 These are some of the critical questions that must be asked and answered.
 The good news is that management can manage these potentially destructive issues through proper goal setting and performance management strategies.

 Performance Management and Goal Setting are Directly Correlated

-Good performance management is rooted in proper team goal setting; one that is based on a proper evaluation of the performances of each employee as well as the team as a whole.
+Good performance management is rooted in proper team goal setting based on an appropriate evaluation of each employee’s performance and the team as a whole.
 With the right employee evaluation tool, it is easier to perform a fair evaluation comparison and determine action points that must be taken to achieve individual and team goals.

 Proper team goal setting affords team managers with the opportunity to precisely clarify both team and individual expectations for the project under discussion.
 Management can also compare the performance of individual team members based on individual and team goals.
 When team members are asked about their ideas on certain aspects of team projects, management can maximize their skills and potential as well as empower them to be more engaged as employees.